Multimodal Transformer Distillation for Audio-Visual Synchronization: Conclusion

 \section{Conclusion}

-This work proposes MTDVocaLiST, which learns to mimic the cross-attention distribution and value-relation of the VocaLiST deeply.
-We provide comprehensive analyses of MTDVocaLiST: (1) Fusion, VA, and AV Transformers represent different multi-modal interactions and each is indispensable (2) Distilling similar-behavior Transformer layers leads to over-redundancy.
-(3) No direct relationship between Transformer behavior and its representation.
-Experiments show that MTDVocaLiST retains the competitive performance and reduces teacher size by 83.52\%.
-Our model outperforms similar-size SyncNet and PM models by 15.69\% and 3.39\%.
+This work introduces MTDVocaLiST, a model that deeply learns to mimic the cross-attention distribution and value-relation of VocaLiST.
+Enhanced by uncertainty weighting, our MTD loss utilizes the relative importance of Transformer behavior across various layers, leading to an improved model.
+Experimental results show that MTD loss outperforms other strong distillation baselines, and MTDVocaLiST maintains competitive performance while reducing the teacher model's size by 83.52\%.
+Notably, our model outperforms SyncNet and PM models of similar sizes by 15.65\% and 3.35\%, respectively.

 \ninept